YechielHickry/Mathematical-graphs-and-Usages/README.md

 # Mathematical-graphs-and-Usages
+1st Project in <a href="http://www.naya-college.co.il/courses/data-scientist-professional/" rel="nofollow">Data Science Professional course<a href="http://www.naya-college.co.il/" rel="nofollow">Naya college</a></a>
-This project is concerned with the implementation of mathematical graphs and their usages.
+This project is concerned with the implementation of mathematical graphs and their usages using Python and Object-oriented programming
-This project
-Python project concluding the Python programming part of <a href="http://www.naya-college.co.il/" rel="nofollow">Naya college</a>